Queen Teuta: Power-Hungry Villain Who Underestimated The Romans

 There were three Roman military campaigns related to the Illyrians.
 Rome declared war on Teuta in 229 BC, triggering the first Illyrian war.

-It was the first time when the Roman Navy crossed the Adriatic Sea to launch an invasion.
-An army consisting of ca 20,000 troops, 200 cavalry units and an entire Roman fleet of 200 ships, was sent to conquer Illyria.
+It was the first time the Roman Navy crossed the Adriatic Sea to launch an invasion.
+An army consisting of ca 20,000 troops, 200 cavalry units and an entire Roman fleet of 200 ships was sent to conquer Illyria.

-Teuta was besieged 227 BC and finally forced to capitulate to Rome.
-At last, she understood that there was no chance in the war with Rome and asked for peace.
+Teuta was besieged in 227 BC and finally forced to capitulate to Rome.
+At last, she understood there was no chance in the war with Rome and asked for peace.

-Additionally, she had to pay an annual tribute and acknowledge Rome's supremacy and surrender her prisoners.
-She never apologized for her own crimes, instead only made an apology for acts of piracy for which was her husband responsible.
+Additionally, she had to pay an annual tribute, acknowledge Rome's supremacy, and surrender her prisoners.
+She never apologized for her crimes.
+She only apologized for acts of piracy for which her husband was responsible.

 She retreated to Rhizon (modern Risan), the principal base of the Illyrian fleet, where she took refuge during the Illyrian Wars.
 In 227 BC, she finally surrounded.